 What size art for where and how should I hang it?
 How can I create a show stopping gallery of art as a feature?
 What height should my art be placed at on a wall?
 These questions and more are often asked of me when I’m on a consult so today I thought I would write a blog post to help you all with your art displaying and hanging.
 I got some help from the professionals along the way too.

 As a guide always hang your art around eye level.
+Meaning that the middle of the picture should be at 1450mm from the ground.
 Check out the formula that Maxwell Ryan from Apartment Therapy uses to achieve this, he also says (or has heard on the grapevine) it is the formula that art galleries and museums use.

 Consider grouping your art together for more impact rather than scattering the pieces on various walls around the room.

 When creating a gallery of art select art that is similar in colour scheme so that it looks harmonious to the eye when it is hanging on the wall.
 Choose lots of different size pieces of art to make up your gallery and group the art so that they are evenly spaced but look visually appealing.
 You can also add three dimensional items to the mix to create more interest for the eye as well.
 This clip from Temple and Webster shows you how.

 Be careful with the scale of your art.
 If you have high ceilings and large rooms you can hang larger art in your space.

 Below are some tips that I have put together for clients in the past that you also may find helpful.
 I find the below 3M picture hanger works well as the hook is at the top meaning no matter where your canvas string or D ring is you won’t see your 3M picture hanger sticking over the top of your art work.